Jomiri/pyfiberamp/README.rst

 - Open source: see what's happening under the hood
 - Free of charge: install on as many computers as you like

-Documentation is still in progress and available on `Read the Docs <https://pyfiberamp.readthedocs.io/en/latest/index.html>`_.
+Documentation is still in progress and available at `pyfiberamp.com <https://pyfiberamp.com>`_.
 For practical examples, see the examples folder above.
 If you have a question, comment or feature request, please open a new issue on
 GitHub or contact me at pyfiberamp@gmail.com.
 If you find PyFiberAmp useful in your own project, I would also very much like to hear about it.